olasunkanmi-SE/ts-codebase-analyzer/README.md

 ```

 ### Usage for Agentic RAG Systems
-The TypeScript Code Extractor and Analyzer are particularly beneficial for Retrieval-Augmented Generation (RAG) systems focused on codebases.
-By providing a structured and detailed representation of the code, it facilitates:
+This tool enhances Retrieval-Augmented Generation (RAG) systems by:

-- Semantic Search: Convert code structures into embeddings for similarity searches.
+- Parsing the TypeScript AST into embeddings for semantic code search and similarity matching
-- Codebase Understanding: Enhance AI-driven code analysis, query resolution, or code generation tasks by leveraging the extracted metadata for better context awareness.
+- Leveraging AST metadata for advanced code analysis, query resolution, or to aid in code generation, thereby improving the understanding and manipulation of TypeScript codebases within AI systems.

-This tool thus bridges raw TypeScript code and more intelligent, automated code-related AI functionalities.